MediaArea/MediaConch/DesignNarrative.md

 For dissemination requests, the DIP generation fuction may include the encoding of an AIP data object to a smaller, more compressed transmission format for access.
 This is especially true for audiovisual data objects, whose AIPs might contain large uncompressed or mathematically lossless filetypes.
 Policy check expressions with the conformance checker at this phase would ensure that relationships to file characteristics like sub-sampling, bit-depth and frame rate are maintained throughout DIP generation.

-Like the OAIS reference model itself, the PreForma conformance checker project aims to serve as a framework for standards-building activities through the creation of powerful reporting tools.
+Like the OAIS reference model itself, the PREFORMA conformance checker project aims to serve as a framework for standards-building activities through the creation of powerful reporting tools.
 By extension, MediaArea's Conch toolset enables the creation of a complex representation net in the OAIS Archive, providing information needed to adequately preserve audiovisual data objects through time.

 ### Conformance Checking at Digitization Time